briandconnelly/nicheconstruct/paper/02_introduction.md

 As a result, cooperators are more likely to acquire beneficial mutations.
 By hitchhiking along with these adaptations, cooperation can rise in abundance.
 Nevertheless, this advantage is fleeting.
-As soon as the opportunities for adaptation are exhausted, cooperators are once again at a selective disadvantage against equally-adapted defectors that arise via mutation.
+As soon as the opportunities for adaptation are exhausted, cooperators are once again at a selective disadvantage against adapted defectors that arise via mutation.
 However, @HANKSHAW also demonstrated that cooperation can be maintained when frequent environmental changes produce a steady stream of new adaptive opportunities.
 Although organisms typically find themselves in dynamic environments, the nature and frequency of these changes might not ensure long-term cooperator survival.